apify/apify-haystack/README.md

 ## Examples

-### Crawl a website Using Apify Website Content Crawler and convert it to Haystack Documents
+### Crawl a website using Apify's Website Content Crawler and convert it to Haystack Documents

 You need to have an Apify account and API token to run this example.
 You can start with a free account at [Apify](https://apify.com/) and get your [API token](https://docs.apify.com/platform/integrations/api).